 Product Liability

 Anthony has experience practicing in general tort litigation.
-Through this practice, Anthony has defended companies on various claims in at least a dozen states including slip and falls, workplace injuries, professional malpractice, automobile accidents and complex product liability.
+Through this practice, Anthony has defended companies as national counsel on various claims in at least a dozen states including slip and falls, workplace injuries, professional malpractice, automobile accidents and complex product liability.
 Anthony’s environmental and toxic tort experience often leads to the defense of products such as pipes, valves and filters.
-He serves as lead counsel for a national bicycle manufacturer on its product liability claims throughout the United States.

-Anthony Martinez, Plausibility Among the Circuits: An Empirical Survey of Bell Atlantic Corp. v.
+Plausibility Among the Circuits: An Empirical Survey of Bell Atlantic Corp. v.
 Twombly, 61 Ark.
-L. Rev. 4 (2009).
+L. Rev. 4, 2009.